 |Information Management Systems||1||1|

 As a part-time school that offers the majority of their courses online, Harvard Extension School does not issue I-20 certificates for the F-1 student visa for full-time on-campus study.

 If you need a student visa from Harvard University to enter the United States, your only option to complete the on-campus requirement is through Harvard Summer School.
 Because the Summer School has a full-time residential program option, the school offers the I-20 certificate for the F-1 student visa.

-To qualify for an I-20, you must be a full-time Harvard Summer School student, registered in:
+To qualify for an I-20, you must be a full-time Harvard Summer School student, registered in one of the following:

-- 8 credits of on-campus courses during the seven-week session
+- two 4-credit on-campus courses during the seven-week session, or

 Begin planning in early March, as you will need to register for courses, apply for housing (if you want to live on campus), submit an I-20 application, and coordinate with the US embassy or consulate in your country to determine how long it will take to process your visa request.